Top 10 HBCUs in the U.S. & Rankings 2026

 - the state in which you live

-According to the Education Data Initiative, the average cost of annual tuition at a public college for in-state students is $9,349.
+According to the Education Data Initiative, the average annual cost of tuition at a public college for in-state students is $9,349.

 Many HBCUs are part of the Thurgood Marshall College Fund, which offers scholarships to students of color.
 Additionally, many HBCUs offer their own scholarships as well.